edge-cloud/www.edge-cloud.net/_posts/2015-05-26-vmware-vrealize-automation-workloads-with-ipv6.md

           * **External profile with 3rd party software router:** In this option you would try to emulate the “Routed” profile with a 3rd party software router (basically a small Linux VM that is pre-configured for IPv6 and/or can accept configuration changes via a self-made API).

             In this case you would especially want automate the IPv6 address assignment for the VMs living on the network segments within the blueprint as much as possible (See the example with the 3 segments in the figure below).
 A very elegant way to do this would be to look at the way how major Service Providers (e.g. AT&T or Comcast) assign IPv6 addresses to their customer gateways (CPE).
-This address assignment can be done via <a href="https://en.wikipedia.org/wiki/Prefix_delegation" target="_blank">DHCPv6-PD (Prefix Delegation)</a> (See Figure 6). </p>
+This address assignment can be done via [DHCPv6-PD (Prefix Delegation)](https://en.wikipedia.org/wiki/Prefix_delegation) (See Figure 6). </p>
             <div id="attachment_1634" style="width: 610px" class="wp-caption aligncenter">
               <img src="/content/uploads/2015/05/vRA_IPv6_DHCP-PD.png" alt="Figure 6: Logical Router acting as DHCPv6-PD CPE device" width="600" height="315" class="size-full wp-image-1634" srcset="/content/uploads/2015/05/vRA_IPv6_DHCP-PD.png 600w, /content/uploads/2015/05/vRA_IPv6_DHCP-PD-360x189.png 360w" sizes="(max-width: 600px) 100vw, 600px" />